There are many excuses people use for not exercising,

 - Was your gym on the other side of town?

-If you joined a gym that was miles away, you might have often come up with excuses not to go.
-Inclement weather, too much traffic, car troubles – – – and the list goes on.
+Inclement weather, having to work late, heavy traffic, car troubles – – – and the list goes on.
 Work out at home, and these excuses will disappear.

 - Did you keep your workout goals to yourself?

-Sharing your fitness goals with your family and friends can help to keep you accountable.
+Sharing your fitness goals with your family and friends can help keep you accountable.
 They may even want to join you, which will make working out more fun.

 - Were your goals unrealistic?